lokeshyadav14/OIBGRIP/README.md

 Typically, a product and service-based business always need their Data Scientist to predict their future sales with every step they take to manipulate the cost of advertising their product.
 So let’s start the task of sales prediction with machine learning using Python.

+_It's a regression problem so we can use any regression model here I used Linear regression and K nearest neighbor._

 -------------------------------------------------------------------------------------------